-The “number of hours committed to the Start-up” is the lesser of (a) time elapsed between the initiation of the Start-up and the cancellation or (b) the applicable Start-up Lead Time.

 Schedule E Ancillary Services

-Ancillary Services

-Part 1 for Condition 1

-The CAISO may call upon the Unit to provide the following Ancillary Services as defined in the CAISO Tariff:

-Regulation

-Spinning Reserve

-Nonspinning Reserve

-Replacement Reserve
+Ancillary Services.
+Voltage Support and Black Start

+art 1

 Voltage Support (including synchronous condenser operation)

 Black Start

-If the Unit is otherwise generating, the Owner shall be required to operate the Unit within the Power Factor range of the Unit specified in Schedule A to provide Ancillary Services without additional compensation.
+If the Unit is otherwise generating, the Owner shall be required to operate the Unit within the Power Factor range of the Unit specified in Schedule A to provide Ancillary Services or Voltage Support without additional compensation.

 Certain Units (hydroelectric and synchronous condensers) can provide Ancillary Services without generating Energy.
-Under this Condition, Owner will be compensated for Motoring Charges if the Unit is providing Ancillary Services while synchronized without generating Energy.
+Under this Condition, Owner will be compensated for Motoring Charges if the Unit is providing Ancillary Services or Voltage Support while synchronized without generating Energy.

 Motoring Charge

-When Units are operated as synchronous condensers (i.e., motored using electric power) to provide Ancillary Services, if applicable, the payment for that service is given by the following formula:
+When Units are operated as synchronous condensers (i.e., motored using electric power) to provide Ancillary Services, or Voltage Support, if applicable, the payment for that service is given by the following formula: